sovpro/and-prior/README.md

 console.log (second_ap.sameAsPrior ())
 ```

-In the code above, the return value of `first_ap.sameAsPrior ()` will be `false` assuming no prior computed value, by `sumAndPrior`.
+In the code above, the return value of `first_ap.sameAsPrior ()` will be `false` assuming no prior computed value by `sumAP`.
 The return value of `second_ap.sameAsPrior ()` will be `true` because the custom "same as prior" function performs rounding before comparison.